 Servicemen Group Life Insurance; Post and Base Exchange privileges; Initial uniform allowance plus periodic maintenance allowances; Re-employment rights and job protection; Retirement Program at age 60; Survivors Benefits; Authority to establish Individual Retirement Accounts; Withholding of Premiums from drill pay for the NGATN Group Insurance Program; Modern equipment and training facilities.

-State Active Duty Pay and Allowances, based upon Active Duty pay tables for grade and years of service; Free National Guard Vehicle License Plates, for all Enlisted Grades, regular price for all Officers; Workmen’s Compensation, for injuries sustained on State Active Duty in Tennessee; Six $1,500 Scholarships awarded annually to active members or a son or daughter of a retired, deceased or former member of the Tennessee National Guard, current member or their qualified son or daughter, who was mobilized for “Operation Desert Storm”; A Group Term Life and Cancer Insurance Program , for Active, Life and Associate Members of NGATN; A “grassroots” Legislative Actions program, which is second to none; Annual donations to the Enlisted Association of the National Guard of Tennessee (EANGTN), for the purpose of enhancing their membership; Annual donations to the Military Department of Tennessee for the purpose of sponsoring different Tennessee National Guard events; An extensive annual NGATN Awards Program.
+State Active Duty Pay and Allowances, based upon Active Duty pay tables for grade and years of service; Free National Guard Vehicle License Plates, for all Enlisted Grades, regular price for all Officers; Workmen’s Compensation, for injuries sustained on State Active Duty in Tennessee; Ten (10), $3,000 scholarships earmarked for Spouses and Children of Active Annual or Lifetime Members of NGATN.
+A Group Term Life and Cancer Insurance Program, for Active, Life and Associate Members of NGATN; A “grassroots” Legislative Actions program, which is second to none; Annual donations to the Enlisted Association of the National Guard of Tennessee (EANGTN), for the purpose of enhancing their membership; Annual donations to the Military Department of Tennessee for the purpose of sponsoring different Tennessee National Guard events; An extensive annual NGATN Awards Program.